-My name is Aurelien Sudan and I have the privilege to work for Last Frontier Heliskiing within the marketing and media department since the beginning of 2015.
+My name is Aurelien Sudan and I have the privilege to work for Last Frontier Heliskiing within the marketing and media department.
 Although a trip to our heliski lodge in 2015 was never discussed, I was surprised one morning to learn that plans had changed and I was to be heading up in April for the last week of heli skiing.
 It was unanimously agreed that my work would benefit from having lived the full Last Frontier experience.
 Needless to say, I did not need convincing.

 It is with little sleep that I walked towards the Vernon greyhound station, just blocks from Last Frontier’s Head Office, heavily loaded with 100+ pounds of gear on my back.
 I was going heliboarding.
 Most guests chose to fly north from Vancouver to save time; I had the opportunity to drive across BC for the first time and did not want to miss out.
 I took the bus to Kamloops to meet one of our bloggers [Blackcomb Patroller D’Arcy Mcleish], before sharing a 16h+ road trip together towards Stewart, home of the Last Frontier Ripley Creek lodge.
 We ended up staying one night in Smithers after 12.30h of driving, both exhausted.
 The drive got exciting the following day between Smithers and Stewart, especially the last 60km which were spectacular: numerous glaciers and gigantic mountains abruptly end on the side of the road.